copper-project/copper-rs/README.md

 > on [Gitter](https://gitter.im/copper-project/copper-rs) or open an issue.

 Copper has been tested on: Linux (x86_64, armv7, aarch64 & riskv64) and MacOS (arm64).
+Testers would be welcomed on Windows and other platforms.

 ### Technical Overview